busterjs/buster-docs/modules/buster-configuration.rst

 .. attribute:: config.groups

-    An array consisting of all the :ref:`config-groups`.
+    An array consisting of all the :ref:`config-group`.

 .. function:: config.resolveGroups